RodeoYeeHa/behave2unitgen/README.md

     }

-This example is completely without BDD.
+This example is completely written without BDD.
 With DBUnit i can simply define XML-Data for the @DatabaseSetup:

     <?xml version="1.0" encoding="UTF-8"?>
     <dataset>